-Human activities increasingly influence the Earth's climate (IPCC 2007a) and ecosystems (MEA 2005a).
-The Earth has entered a new epoch, the Anthropocene, where humans constitute the dominant driver of change to the Earth Systemi (Crutzen 2002; Steffen et al. 2007).
-The exponential growth of human activities is raising concern that further pressure on the Earth System could destabilise critical biophysical systems and trigger abrupt or irreversible environmental changes that would be deleterious or even catastrophic for human well-being.
-This is a profound dilemma, because the predominant paradigm of social and economic development remains largely oblivious to the risk of human-induced environmental disasters at continental to planetary scales (Stern 2007).
+Human activities increasingly influence the Earth's climate (International Panel on Climate Change (IPPC) 2007a) and ecosystems (Millennium Ecosystem Assessment (MEA) 2005a).
+The Earth has entered a new epoch, the Anthropocene, where humans constitute the dominant driver of change to the Earth Systemi (Crutzen 2002, Steffen et al. 2007).
+The exponential growth of human activities is raising concern that further pressure on the Earth System could destabilize critical biophysical systems and trigger abrupt or irreversible environmental changes that would be deleterious or even catastrophic for human well-being.
+This is a profound dilemma because the predominant paradigm of social and economic development remains largely oblivious to the risk of humaninduced environmental disasters at continental to planetary scales (Stern 2007).

-Here we present a novel concept, planetary boundaries, for estimating a safe operating space for humanity with respect to the functioning of the Earth System.
-We make a first preliminary effort of identifying key Earth System processes and attempt to quantify for each process the boundary level that should not be transgressed if we are to avoid unacceptable global environmental change.
-Unacceptable change is here defined in relation to the risks humanity face in the transition of the planet from the Holocene to the Anthropocene.
-The relatively stable environment of the Holocene, the current interglacial period that began about 10,000 years ago, allowed agriculture and complex societies, including the present, to develop and flourish (Fig. 1).
+Here, we present a novel concept, planetary boundaries, for estimating a safe operating space for humanity with respect to the functioning of the Earth System.
+We make a first preliminary effort at identifying key Earth System processes and attempt to quantify for each process the boundary level that should not be transgressed if we are to avoid global environmental unacceptable change.
+Unacceptable change is here defined in relation to the risks humanity faces in the transition of the planet from the Holocene to the Anthropocene.
+The relatively stable environment of the Holocene, the current interglacial period that began about 10 000 years ago, allowed agriculture and complex societies, including the present, to develop and flourish (Fig. 1).
 That stability induced humans, for the first time, to invest in a major way in their natural environment rather than merely exploit it (van der Leeuw 2008).
-We have now become so dependent on those investments for our way of life and how we have organized society, technologies, and economies around them, that we must take the range within which Earth System processes varied in the Holocene as a scientific reference point for a desirable planetary state.
+We have now become so dependent on those investments for our way of life, and how we have organized society, technologies, and economies around them, that we must take the range within which Earth System processes varied in the Holocene as a scientific reference point for a desirable planetary state.